 4 egg yolks, well beaten with a fork

-the sugar, cornflour, salt, orange and lemond juices.
+the sugar, corn flour, salt, orange and lemon juices.
 Keep stirring it until it comes to a boil.
-Allow to boil for 1 minute or two.
+Allow it to boil for one minute or two.

-Remove it from the fire and add in the butter, mix it until it is melted and then add the egg yolks through a strainer, rapidly mixing it while it seives through.
+Remove it from the heat and stir in the butter until it is melted, then add the egg yolks through a strainer, rapidly mixing them through.

-Remove from the heat and allow it to cool down.
+Remove it from the heat and allow it to cool down.

 Optionally, with an electric hand beater, whip the curd if you like a light lemon tart.
 The texture and colour will change.

-Spoon in the lemon curd into the pastry shell.
+Spoon the lemon curd into the pastry shell.

-The lemon tart can be spooned into the pie shell or put through a large piping bag if it needs to be decoarted.
+The lemon tart can be spooned into the pie shell or put through a large piping bag if it needs to be decorated.

 Lightly greasing the pan/dish with butter will help you lift it off.

-You can prepare indiviual ones if you prefer.
+You can prepare individual ones if you prefer.
 Keep the pastry as thin as possible.
-It should be moist, with a bite to it.
+It should be moist with a bite to it.

-Depending on where you reside, the weather will make a difference on leaving the pastry out or in the fridge to chill.
+Depending on where you reside, the weather will make a difference in whether you leave the pastry out or put it in the fridge to chill.

-It can easily be made in a cake mixer, hand beater or even by hand.
+It can easily be made in a cake mixer, with a hand beater or even by hand.